-Girls need your belief in them and your support when they try new things.
-You'll also need to show them that you won't betray their confidence.
+They need your belief and support when they try new things, and you'll need to show that you won't betray their confidence.
+Show them that you are making an effort to understand them as individuals.

-- Show girls you trust them to think for themselves and use their own judgment. - Encourage them to make the important decisions in the group. - Give them assistance in correcting their own mistakes. - Support girls in trusting one another-let them see firsthand how trust can be built, lost, regained, and strengthened.
+- Inspire them to think for themselves and use their own judgment. - Encourage them to make the important decisions in the group and ensure them that all troop members have an equal say. - Give them assistance in correcting their own mistakes. - Support them in trusting one another-let them see firsthand how trust can be built, lost, regained, and strengthened.